 The Turkish Radio and Television (TRT), which is responsible for "public broadcast," held the radio monopoly until 1992.
-TRT owns five national, five regional, three international and three local radio stations.
-First radio broadcast was conducted in 1927.
+TRT owns five national, five regionals, three international and three local radio stations.
+The first radio broadcast was conducted in 1927.
 TRT is mostly criticized for broadcasting pro-government news.

-Among the media groups, Doğan Group (Radyo D, Slow Türk, CNN Türk) and Doğuş Group (Kral FM, NTV Radio, Kral Pop Radio, Kral World Radio) are the two media companies dominating the sector.
-They have 2 radio stations each in the top 10 list.
-Besides, also state-owned TRT FM, follows the top radio station, Kral Fm according to the audience shares of October 2018 (URYAD)
+Among the media groups, Demirören Group (Radyo D and CNN Türk) and Doğuş Group (Kral FM, NTV Radio, Kral Pop, Kral World Radio) are the two media companies dominating the sector.
+They have two radio stations each in the top 10 list.
+Besides, the state-owned TRT FM, follows the top radio station, Kral Fm according to the audience shares of October 2018 (URYAD)

 Audience and Advertisement Shares

-According to a URYAD & Nielsen weekly research in July 2016, 63,3 percent of Turkish society listens to the radio, women less (43.9 percent weekly) than men (56.1 percent weekly).
-Among the socio-economic groups, AB group (the audience that consists of the "elite" consumer group in the country) is more likely to listen to the radio with 72 percent.
-Almost 70% of radio listeners in Turkey are between the ages of 35-44.
+According to a URYAD & Nielsen weekly research in October 2018, 56 percent of Turkish society listens to the radio, women less (43.9 percent weekly) than men (56.1 percent weekly).
+Among the socio-economic groups, AB group (the audience that consists of the "elite" consumer group in the country) is more likely to listen to the radio with 81.5 percent.
+Almost 78.7% of radio listeners in Turkey are between the ages of 35-44.
 (URYAD; RUIK and Nielsen 2018)